Things to Do in Skegness

 For a quieter family outing, Tower Gardens is a central park just a short walk from the seafront.
 It features play areas, landscaped gardens, and plenty of space for picnics.
 In summer, it often hosts events, markets, and entertainment for children.

-Funland is a small but lively amusement park with rides for all ages, from traditional fairground attractions to family-friendly rollercoasters.
+Botton's Pleasure Beach is a lively amusement park with rides for all ages, from traditional fairground attractions to family-friendly rollercoasters.
 It’s not on the scale of a major theme park, but it’s perfect for a day of fun without breaking the bank.
+It's located right next to the beach with a car park close by, too.

 Tip: Wristbands are available and often work out cheaper than paying per ride, especially if you’re with kids who want to go on everything.